Sextus Julius Caesar (consul 91 BC): Family

 Sextus was the son of Gaius Julius Caesar and Marcia.
 Little is known of his father, except that he might have been the praetor Caesar who died suddenly at Rome.
 Wilhelm Drumann suspected that his grandfather was the senator Gaius Julius who wrote a history of Rome in Greek around 143 BC.
-Sextus had a brother, Gaius, who was praetor in an uncertain year (Broughton suggests BC 92).
+Sextus had a brother, Gaius, who was praetor in an uncertain year (Broughton suggests 92 BC).
 Gaius was probably the elder brother, as he was named after his father.
 Following the cursus honorum, Sextus would have been at least forty years old when he obtained the consulship, placing his birth no later than 133 BC.

-Of Sextus' descendants, we know that he had an eponymous son, who was Flamen Quirinalis in BC 57; the Sextus Julius Caesar who served in the Civil War, and was killed by his own soldiers during a revolt in Syria in 46 BC, was probably his grandson.
+Sextus is known to have had an eponymous son, who was Flamen Quirinalis in 57 BC; the Sextus Julius Caesar who served in the Civil War, and was killed by his own soldiers during a revolt in Syria in 46 BC, was probably his grandson.

 Career

 Under the cursus honorum, Sextus would have held the praetorship before standing for consul.
-His year of office is uncertain, but it could have been no later than BC 92 (Broughton suggests about 94).
+His year of office is uncertain, but it could have been no later than 92 BC (Broughton suggests about 94).
 He was elected consul for 91, the year before the outbreak of the Social War.
 As proconsul the following year, Sextus won an important military victory, probably over the Paeligni.
 He died of disease in 89, while laying siege to the city of Asculum.